Musubibito-Coal Craftsman Toshiyuki Kondo tells the traditional brilliance and skill of Tosa Binchotan

 07:30 Breakfast

-09:30 Musubibito ~ Tosa Bincho charcoal workshop tour & work experience
+09:30 Tour and work experience from Musubibito to Tosa Bincho charcoal workshop

 15:00 Prefectural Makino Botanical Garden